HamPoole/BuySolar/design_doc.md

 ## Functional Description & Goals:

-Buy Solar's an application to demonstrate & simplify the purchase of cheap renewable energy for businesses & consumers as the price fluctuates daily.
+Buy Solar's an application to simplify the purchase of cheap renewable energy for businesses & consumers as the price of electricity fluctuates daily.

 Growing renewable energy supplies, and increasing consumer efficiency, means negative energy price events, where more renewable energy is supplied than needed, are increasingly common.<sup>1</sup> <sup>2</sup>